 These are fine-art prints, produced to archival, museum-quality standards.
 Each image is the result of my various hybrid artistic processes, usually combining digital and AI-assisted techniques with traditional hands-on methods such as ink, watercolour and manual refinement.
 I am directly involved in the process, including printing, using archival pigment inks on premium fine art papers selected for texture, tone and non-fade.

-Most of my works are released as strictly controlled limited editions (signed and numbered by me) not posters or mass-produced décor items.
-They are unusual and rewarding artworks, created with care, intention and long-term preservation in mind.
+Most of my works are released as strictly controlled limited editions (signed and numbered by me).
 Certificates of authenticity are issued as part of the sale.

-Most prints are sized with mount and frame as recommended; unframed prints are also available.
+Prints are sized with mount and frame as I believe best suit the work; unframed prints are also available.
 Bespoke configurations can be discussed.

 SIGNING PROTOCOL